 The,Photo,Of,Large,Intestine,Is,On,The,Man’s,Body

-Stress diarrhea is a common issue caused by the powerful link between mental and physical health.
+It is a common issue caused by the powerful link between mental and physical health.
 At MiMood, we recognize how stress affects the entire body, including the digestive system, often leading to diarrhea.
 If you’ve ever experienced an upset stomach before an important event or during high-pressure situations, you’re not alone.
 Let’s dive into why stress diarrhea happens and how to manage it effectively.

 The gut and brain communicate through the gut-brain axis, meaning emotional distress can disrupt digestion.
 When stressed, your body releases hormones like cortisol and adrenaline, which can accelerate bowel movements, causing diarrhea.
+This is the reason why many people experience diarrhea from stress or even chronic diarrhea during prolonged stress.

 • Loose or watery stools